A3Data/rony/CONTRIBUTING.md

 Similarly `.gitignore` files inside the templates would be processed by git and other files could be mistakenly ignored by git.
 To deal with that the `.gitignore` can be renamed to `.tpl.gitignore`.
 They will be ignored by git, but will be renamed by Rony when populating the user's project.

+### Using "diff-2-module" command to create

+The diff-2-module command facilitates the creation of new modules.

+It translates all the uncommitted changes of a repo into a new module.

+To create a new module, just create a project using rony, commit all the files, then make the changes your module should make.
+Run the command `rony diif-2-module <your module name>` inside the project directory, and answer the questions prompted.
+The new module will be saved to the folder MyRonyModules, in your users home directory.

+Always check the module create, as this is a feature under development.

 ## Creating plugins for Rony

 It is possible to create plugins to extend Rony's functionality.
 Rony considers a plugin any package which name starts with `rony_`.